Need to talk? Call 1800 882 436.

 beginning of content

-4-minute read
+7-minute read

 What is ADHD?

-What are the symptoms of ADHD?
+What are the signs and traits of ADHD?

 • be easily distracted

-• have trouble listening or concentrating
+• have a hard time listening or concentrating

 • forget instructions

-• interrupt regularly
+• interrupt often

 • be constantly moving or fidgeting

-• struggle to do things quietly
+• struggle to do things quietly when expected

 How is ADHD diagnosed?

-Discuss your plan with other members of your family and any carers or friends that spend time with your child.
+Discuss your plan with other members of your family and any carers or friends that regularly spend time with your child.

 • Make sure your child eats well and has enough sleep.

-• Let your child know if there is going to be a change in routine.
+• Keep to a daily routine and let your child know if this is going to change.

 • Try to go out every day so your child can use up energy.